cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 * The `code` value is the numeric code value as a string
 * The `display` value is the code value display
 * The `userSelected` value is set to true
+* When adding or updating data, if both proprietary and standard codes are populated for the specific request body field, the request will fail

-Example CodeableConcept displaying both standard and proprietary codes:
+Example read from CodeableConcept displaying both standard and proprietary codes:

     {
       "type": {